 Academic Research in Marketing and Business School Health: Limiters and Improvement Opportunities

-(1) the imperfect metrics used to evaluate marketing academics that focus primarily
+school health: (1) the imperfect metrics used to evaluate marketing academics that focus primarily

-(1) supplementing the quantitative metrics with a qualitative assessment of the
+These include: (1) supplementing the quantitative metrics with a qualitative assessment of the

-work, (2) socializing marketing academics into the practice of marketing, and
+work, (2) socializing marketing academics into the practice of marketing, and (3) strengthening

-Keywords: marketing, research, faculty, business school, managerial relevance, citation, scientometrics, metrics, incentives, rewards, rigor
+Keywords: business school, marketing, research, business school, managerial relevance, incentives, scientometrics, metrics, rewards, rigor

 Suggested Citation: Suggested Citation